Your health, your body — your right, your choice

 Doctors and other medical staff are not trained in computer safety and data security either, yet they all use computers and collect and handle huge amounts of highly private and sensitive information about patients.
-If you see a computer connected to the Internet at your doctor’s, chances are that Microsoft/Apple, software developers and support, the government, domestic and foreign surveillance agencies, researchers, a cohort of unrelated companies and corporations, and even bunch of hackers have your medical record.
+If you see a computer connected to the Internet at your doctor’s, chances are that Microsoft/Apple, software developers and support, information storage cloud provider, the government, domestic and foreign surveillance agencies, researchers, a cohort of unrelated companies and corporations, and even bunch of hackers have access to your medical record.
 Only you don’t have an unrestricted access to it!
 If we follow the medical system’s logic and take into account the frequent cases of leaks, hacker attacks and information privacy infringements within medical institutions, doctors and all other medical staff should be banned from collecting any personal information, using computers and keeping medical records, because privacy violation, identity theft and fraud can cause a person no less grief than a physical ailment.

 3. Patients may have undetected mental conditions, high level of ignorance, or be easily frightened, so it is better to impede everyone’s access to medical details, just in case.

 If those very people are considered to be normal, knowledgeable and smart enough to vote, work, pay taxes and rise children, they must be normal, knowledgeable and smart enough to decide whether they want to know every detail about their own health, or to receive a concise, adapted and digested version of the medical story from their doctor, or not to receive any information at all.

 Special conditions, mental state or fearfulness of some patients must not bear on the right of everyone else to full information about their health and the risks of medical procedures.